Table of contents

 Square has ready-to-go, professional-looking invoice templates that you can customise in minutes.
 Square Invoices lets you create, send and manage invoices and payments right from your Square Dashboard.

 3. How do you send an invoice?

 4. How do you manage invoices?

 The easiest way to manage and keep track of invoices is through an online invoicing system.
-Invoicing software lets you quickly and easily send professional invoices right from your desktop or mobile device.
+Invoicing software offers some of the best features for an invoicing app, letting you quickly and easily send professional invoices right from your desktop or mobile device.
 Customers can pay with just one click, and you can keep track of who has paid and who is late in one centralised dashboard.
 Traditionally, manual tasks like bookkeeping and invoice numbering are all done on the back end, so it’s easy to keep a close eye on your cash flow.

 5. How do you select the right invoice system?